Terms and conditions

 2.2.1 When you first move in to report to the University promptly and where reasonably possible within five working days if the Room, Building or any Contents are in disrepair, damaged, defective, not in good condition or lost.

 2.2.2 At any time to report to the University promptly any disrepair, damage, defect or loss affecting the Room or the Building or the Contents.

-2.3.2 The University may in an emergency contact those identified by you as next of kin or ‘emergency contact’.
+2.3 To permit the University in an emergency to contact those identified by you as next of kin, emergency contact or your 'Named Person'.

 2.4.1 That all visitors invited into the Room or Building by you must comply with the obligations in this Agreement (except the obligation to pay the Licence Fee) and that you must pay all reasonable costs and expenses properly incurred by the University as a result of any of your visitors failing to comply with the terms of this Agreement.